ebunilo/airbnb-clone-project/README.md

 ## Learning Objectives

 This project is tailored to enhance the expertise in modern software development practices.
-The developers will:

 - Master collaborative team workflows using GitHub.
 - Deepen their understanding of backend architecture and database design principles.